Leakesville, Mississippi

 Leakesville is a town in and the county seat of Greene County, Mississippi, United States.
-It is located along the Chickasawhay River in Greene County, Mississippi, United States.
+It is located along the Chickasawhay River.
 It is served by the junction of Mississippi routes 57 and 63.
-As of the 2020 census, the rural town population was 3,775.
+The population was 3,775 at the 2020 census, and was estimated at 3,743 in 2024.

 History

 Like most of Mississippi, this area was part of the traditional territory of the historic Choctaw.
 Under the Indian Removal Act of 1830, they were forced to cede their lands in this area to the United States.
 The Choctaw were the first of the Southeast Five Civilized Tribes to be removed to Indian Territory (now Oklahoma), west of the Mississippi River.
-Some members remained in the state and their descendants have maintained cultural identity.
+Some members remained in the state, and their descendants have maintained cultural identity.
 They gained federal recognition as the Mississippi Band of Choctaw Indians.

 A post office called Leakesville has been in operation since 1829, when European Americans established a settlement here.
 The town was named for Walter Leake, third governor of Mississippi.
-The area was developed for cotton plantations in the nineteenth century, and remains mostly rural.
+The area was developed for cotton plantations in the nineteenth century and remains mostly rural.

 In 1927, an African-American man named Bernice Raspberry, aged 23, who had been arrested for alleged improper conduct with a white woman, was taken from the jail and lynched.

 Geography

 Leakesville is in southeastern Greene County, on the west side of the Chickasawhay River, a south-flowing tributary of the Pascagoula River.
 Via Mississippi Highway 63, it is 20 mi south to Lucedale and 19 mi northwest to Sand Hill.
 Via Highway 57, it is 24 mi north to State Line and 17 mi west to McLain.

-According to the United States Census Bureau, Leakesville has a total area of 4.1 km2, of which 0.01 sqkm, or 0.31%, is water.
+According to the United States Census Bureau, the town has a total area of 6.293 sqmi, of which 6.283 sqmi is land and 0.010 sqmi (0.57%) is water.